mgatto/Project-Euler-Problems/Problem 1 - 3 & 5/PHP/README.md

 #### #1.
 For Loop Summing

-This solution reflects the spirit of the canonical solution contained in Project Euler's PDF.
-The canonical solution uses a defined function, then calls it thrice: once to sum factors of 3, once for factors of 5 and lastly to sum factors of 15: F(3) + F(5) - F(15).
-I used a single for loop in fully proceedural code.

-This uses a test nested within a for loop.
+This uses a test nested within a `for` loop.
 The test contains two conditions and sums at once.

 Some posted solutions for PHP append each sum into an array and then add them at the end.
 I think that takes more memory than addition+substitution in place.

-My rendition of the solution also appends an EOL char so it leaves a clean console :-)

 ```php
 <?php